MDHetrick/Election_Analysis/README.md

 ### Future Elections:
 The script could be used in future elections with some minor changes.

-The script can be modified to give us the county with the lowest turnout as well.
+The script can be modified to give us the county with the lowest turnout.
 We can access the county_votes dictionary and pull out the lowest turnout.
 The winner could also be determined this way, if we change min to max in both places in the middle line.

 ```
     losing_county_summary = (